tips

 | Residential/school zones | 20 km/h |

-Speeding Fines by Amount Over Limit
+Speeding Fines by Amount Over the Limit

-Fines depend on how much you exceed the limit and the type of road:
+Fines depend on how much you exceed the limit and the type of road.

 | Over the Limit | Fine | Points Lost |